 Under the rules of the NYSE, brokers who hold shares in street name have the authority to vote on certain items when they have not received instructions from beneficial owners.
-Brokers who do not receive instructions who are present, in person or by proxy, at the NHL Meeting will be counted as present for quorum purposes and will be entitled to vote on the approval and adoption of the Name Change Amendment, but will not be entitled to vote on the approval and adoption of the Merger Agreement.
-Under the Delaware Corporation Law, a broker non-vote will have the effect of a negative vote on the approval and adoption of the Merger Agreement.
+Brokers who do not receive instructions who are present, in person or by proxy, at the NHL Meeting will be counted as present for quorum purposes and will be entitled to vote on the approval and adoption of the Name Change Amendment, but will not be entitled to vote on the approval and adoption Law, a broker non-vote will have the effect of a negative vote on the approval and adoption of the Merger Agreement.